KK Bosna Royal

 Košarkaški klub Bosna, also referred to as KK Bosna Royal, currently named Bosna BH Telecom for sponsorship reasons, is a professional basketball club based in Sarajevo, Bosnia and Herzegovina.
 It is the most successful Bosnian club of all time, having been the European champion by winning the 1978–79 FIBA European Champions Cup.
-The club currently competes in the Basketball Championship of Bosnia and Herzegovina, FIBA Europe Cup, and the ABA League.
+The club has won three Yugoslav Championships, two Yugoslav Cups, five Bosnian Championships, and five Bosnian Cups, making it one of the most decorated basketball clubs in the region.
+The club currently competes in the Basketball Championship of Bosnia and Herzegovina, the ABA League, and the EuroCup.
+The club is a founding member and shareholder of the Adriatic Basketball Association.
 It is part of the University Sport Society Bosna (Univerzitetsko sportsko društvo Bosna).